 Depending upon your MLM Company, you normally get paid on your smaller leg.
 Every company does it a bit differently though.
 Some companies do “cycles” when you hit so much volume in one leg and so much volume in your other leg.
 For example, if you have 500 points in one leg and 200 points in your other leg, you would cycle and earn a commission.

 The major advantage about this type of plan is that you get to help people build a team.
 It is a very supportive environment.
 There is a lot of synergy.
-As you place people under other downline members, everyone benefits.
+As you place people under other downline members, everyone benefits (to some degree).
 In addition, you probably have people in your upline placing people on your team!

 The major disadvantage to this type of plan is that people often get lazy.
 Most people will only join your team if you put them in your power leg.
 In addition, they expect you to place people under them and build a team for them.
 Also, with this type of compensation plan there is typically no “retail” aspect to the business.

 In recent years, the binary compensation plan has grown in popularity.
-Personally, I am NOT a fan of this compensation plan, but I do see its merits.
+Personally, I am NOT a fan of this compensation plan, nor would I promote one, but I do see its merits.
 Read more about binary plans.

-With a breakaway plan, your successful downline distributors “break away” once they’ve attained a certain achievement level in the compensation plan.
-Once they breakaway, their sales volume is no longer counted as part of your sales volume anymore.
+With a stair step breakaway plan, your successful downline distributors “break away” once they’ve attained a certain achievement level in the compensation plan.
+Once they breakaway, their sales volume is no longer counted as part of your sales volume qualifications.
 Instead, you get a small percentage of that person’s group sales volume each month as your bonus, normally three to six percent.

 For instance, Amway uses the breakaway MLM Compensation Plan.
 Once your downline distributors attain the status of Platinum (Direct Distributor), they breakaway from your downline.